GimmeMahHamburger/Compilers/Syntax.md

 ...Any number of parameters may be specified.
 Exactly one return type is specified.

+Function definition returns a reference to the function.

 ## Function call
 "-" delineates a parameter.
 Function calls will consume parameters from right to left.